tarwn/lessthandot-hugo/blogs/content/posts/2011-05-04-sql-server-dba-tip-schema.md

 type: post
 date: 2011-05-04T10:24:00+00:00
 ID: 1134
-excerpt: 'It was a dark and stormy night.
-Database User Fred had an idea to venture into tables he wasn’t supposed to be in…OK, really that was for my buddy Noel McKinney (Twitter | Blog).
-At some point when you are writing, the single largest barrier is the fi&hellip;'
+excerpt: It was a dark and stormy night.
+Database User Fred had an idea to venture into tables he wasn't supposed to be in...OK, really that was for my buddy Noel McKinney.
+At some point when you are writing, the single largest barrier is the fi&hellip;
 url: /index.php/datamgmt/dbadmin/sql-server-dba-tip-schema/
 views:
   - 7897